 This security tool has a lot of disadvantages, but most of them are not so crucial.
 Moreover, the developers attempted to fix these problems in the large update – Windows 11.
 Unfortunately, small fixes crushed something on the other side of the program, making it useless.
 In Windows 10, without all these high-end out-of-box things like Microsoft Defender for Endpoints or ASR, it was at least capable of scanning.
 In Windows 11, you will surely fail to scan your device for threats.
-Instead, you will see the scan hung at each attempt after a random period of time.
+Instead, you will see the scan hung at each attempt after a random period.
 Sometimes, it fails even to start the scan.

 Less annoying bugs and “features” are present there, too.
-In most of the Windows systems that are currently active, you can suspend Defender in just several commands.
+In most Windows systems that are currently active, you can suspend Defender in just several commands.
 And malware developers know that – and use that as often as possible.
 Most of the malware injections nowadays start from suspending the Defender – even if it is a “stealthy” script-based malware.
 In Windows 11, things became better – it is impossible to stop it through these commands.
 But there are still several security breaches that allow us to perform this trick and forget about this “full-featured and extremely effective antivirus”.

 Another bug that caused me to curse the Defender is the hanging detections.
 When you press “Remove” while choosing the action for a certain threat, there is a chance that the program will do nothing.
-Again – you click “Remove”, Defender asks your allowance through UAC – and nothing happens.
+Again – you click “Remove”, Defender asks for your allowance through UAC – and nothing happens.
 You keep spectating malware in Microsoft Defender Security Center, and not only there.
-The detected virus files remain in their directory, and thank you Gates that the detected malware is at least blocked.
+The detected virus files remain in their directory, and thank you, Gates, that the detected malware is at least blocked.

 Ratings and awards – why so comic?